What is Issues Management in Public Relations?

 “The monitoring or scanning of the organisational environment in order to identify issues and trends, adapt to changes, and/or to decide on managerial or communicative actions aimed at creating mutual understanding with relevant stakeholders.”
 Corporate Communication Research.

-In other words, issues management is a bridge between an organisation and its stakeholders.
+So in other words, issues management is a bridge between your organisation and your stakeholders.

 How does issues management differ from crisis management?

-From a public relations and communications approach, it’s important to know what you’re dealing with as crisis management and issues management are different animals and, consequently, they are dealt with in different ways.
+From a public relations and communications approach, it’s important to know what you’re dealing with as crisis management and issues management are different animals.
+Consequently, they have to be dealt with in different ways.
+Let’s take a look.

 Issues management